Maria Theresa thaler: Details

 The inscription on the obverse of this coin is in Latin: "M. THERESIA D. G. R. IMP.
 HU.
 BO.
-REG."
-The Reverse reads "ARCHID.
+REG." and the reverse reads "ARCHID.
 AVST.
 DUX BURG.
 CO.
 TYR.
 1780 X".
-It is an abbreviation of Maria Theresia, Dei Gratia Romanorum Imperatrix, Hungariae Bohemiaeque Regina, Archidux Austriae, Dux Burgundiae, Comes Tyrolis.
-1780 ☓, which means, 'Maria Theresa, by the grace of God, Empress of the Romans, Queen of Hungary and Bohemia, Archduchess of Austria, Duchess of Burgundy, Countess of Tyrol.
-1780'.
-The "☓" is a saltire or Burgundian cross, and was added in 1750 indicating the new debased standard of the thaler.
-Around the rim of the coin is the motto of her reign: Justitia et Clementia, meaning 'Justice and Clemency'.
+Together they are an abbreviation of Maria Theresia, Dei Gratia Romanorum Imperatrix, Hungariae Bohemiaeque Regina, Archidux Austriae, Dux Burgundiae, Comes Tyrolis.
+1780 ☓, which means, "Maria Theresa, by the grace of God, Empress of the Romans, Queen of Hungary and Bohemia, Archduchess of Austria, Duchess of Burgundy, Countess of Tyrol.
+1780."
+The final "☓" is a saltire or Burgundian cross, and was added in 1750 indicating the new debased standard of the thaler.
+Around the rim of the coin is the motto of her reign: Justitia et Clementia, meaning "Justice and Clemency".

-Minting outside of Austria
+Minting outside Austria

 The MTT quickly became a standard trade coin and several nations began striking Maria Theresa thalers.
 The following mints have struck MTTs: Birmingham, Bombay, Brussels, London, Paris, Rome, and Utrecht, in addition to the Habsburg mints in Günzburg, Hall in Tyrol, Karlsburg, Kremnica, Milan, Prague, and Vienna.
 Between 1751 and 2000, some 389 million were minted.
 These various mints distinguished their issues by slight differences in the design, with some of these evolving over time.
 In 1935 Mussolini gained a 25-year concession over the production of the MTT.
 The Italians blocked non-Italian banks and bullion traders from obtaining the coin and so France, Belgium, and the UK started producing the coin to support their economic interests in the Red Sea, Persian Gulf, and East Coast of Africa.
 In 1961 the 25-year concession ended and Austria made diplomatic approaches to the relevant governments requesting they cease production of the coin.
 The UK was the last government to agree formally to the request in February 1962.

 The MTT came to be used as currency in large parts of Africa and the Middle East until after World War II.
-It was common from North Africa to Somalia, Ethiopia, Kenya, down the coast of Tanzania to Mozambique, and also in the Arabian Peninsula (Oman, Yemen).
+It was common from North Africa to Somalia, Ethiopia, Kenya, down the coast of Tanzania to Mozambique, and in the Arabian Peninsula (Oman, Yemen).
 Its popularity in the Red Sea region was such that merchants would not accept any other type of currency.
 The Italian government produced a similarly designed coin in the hope of replacing the Maria Theresa thaler, but it never gained acceptance.

 The Maria Theresa thaler was also formerly the currency of the Hejaz, Yemen, and the Aden Protectorate, as well as Muscat and Oman on the Arabia peninsula.
 There it was widely used for traditional jewellery, both as a source of silver, and as a decoration itself.
 The coin remains popular in North Africa and the Middle East to this day in its original form: a silver coin with a portrait of the ruler on the front and the Habsburg Double Eagle on the back.

-In the United Kingdom, the Maria Theresa thaler bearing the date of 1780 is a "protected coin" for of Part II of the Forgery and Counterfeiting Act 1981.
+In the United Kingdom, the Maria Theresa thaler bearing the date of 1780 is a "protected coin" under Part II of the Forgery and Counterfeiting Act 1981.